DarkPhoenix6853/RelicBot/README.md

 * Suggest that relic run order be changed for players with low rep (they go first to avoid scammers)
 * Automatic role giving

+### Guide cleanup
+* Do a pass through documentation to make sure everything is up to date
+    * Help commands
+    * Guide command
+    * Guide PDF

 ### Library rework
 * Make a way to reload library functions
 * Factor out functions for closing/filling/squad capacity editing